 Excel Logical Functions

 This page lists the built-in Excel logical functions.
-These functions include the boolean operators and conditional tests, which will be an essential part of many working spreadsheets.
+These functions include the boolean operators and conditional tests.

 The functions have been grouped into categories, to help you to find the function you need.
 Each function name links to a full description of the function, with examples of use.